 With R+Wavefront, you can do just about any analysis or visualization you can imagine.
 Want to see a histogram of your metric at an arbitrary bin width?
 Or a heat map of the correlations between your metrics?
 Model your metrics for trends, seasonality, noise, and make a forecast about future behavior?
 Here’s how you learn how to do it.

 To use R and Wavefront together, you need:

 - A valid Wavefront token.

-If you have your R environment and Wavefront account set up, first install the R packages that we’ll be using in our demo, as well as the two (RCurl and rjson) used by the Wavefront library.
+After setting up your Wavefront account and R environment, install the R packages that we’ll use in our demo, as well as the two (RCurl and rjson) used by the Wavefront library.